Rodney Martin (sprinter)

 Rodney Martin (born December 22, 1982) is an American sprinter.
 Martin is a native of Las Vegas, Nevada.
 He attended Western High School, where he played football and ran track.
-At the University of South Carolina Rodney became a three-time All-American and broke the indoor and outdoor 200m school records.
-Martin ran 4th place at the 2007 World Championships in Osaka, Japan in the 200m dash, missing the bronze medal to Wallace Spearmon Jr. by 100th of a second.
+At the University of South Carolina Rodney became a three-time All-American and broke the indoor and outdoor 200 m school records.
+Martin ran 4th place at the 2007 World Championships in Osaka, Japan in the 200 m dash, missing the bronze medal to Wallace Spearmon Jr. by 100th of a second.
 The Americans placed 1st (Tyson Gay), 3rd place (Wallace Spearmon Jr) and 4th place (Rodney Martin).
 Martin obtained the gold medal as an alternate running on the gold medal USA 4 × 100 m relay that year.
-Martin made his first Olympic Team in 2008 in Beijing China, where he ran the first leg of the 4 x 100 metre relay.
+Martin made his first Olympic Team in 2008 in Beijing China, where he ran the first leg of the 4 × 100 metre relay.
 Rodney has now turned his sights on Music, forming King Martin Music Group out of Houston Tx.

 United States at the 2008 Summer Olympics in Beijing.
-He competed in the 4x100 metres relay together with Travis Padgett, Darvis Patton and Tyson Gay.
+He competed in the 4 × 100 metres relay together with Travis Padgett, Darvis Patton and Tyson Gay.
 In their qualification heat Martin ran the first leg of the race.
 They did not finish due to a mistake in the baton exchange and they were eliminated.

 As of 2014, Martin was serving in the United States Navy.